redFrik/udk17-Digital_Harmony/udk170504/README.md

 NdefMixer(s);
 ```

-run it in the background with unity - notice how you now can relate sound settings with the help of mouse position on the background picture.
+now run supercollider in the background with the unity scene on top - notice how you now can relate sound settings with the help of mouse position on the background picture.

 extra
 --